• Skip to primary navigation

 • Rotisserie Chicken - super easy to buy, or use homemade roast chicken

-• Corn - cans of creamed corn
+• Corn - canned creamed corn found in every supermarket

 • Asian Noodles - wheat noodles are best, thin or thick